There are many types of blue screen errors on Windows 10. But, This article is all about how to fix CRITICAL PROCESS DIED.

 It should fix critical process died stop code.

 4. Update Drivers

 It is possible that any of the drivers of your PC is incompatible/corrupted.
-As a result, you have been experiencing critical process died.
+As a result, you have been experiencing the critical process died error.
 It may be any drivers.
 For example, If you encounter this BSOD while gaming, it may be your graphics card driver.
 So, It will be good to update all of the drivers.
 It may resolve all the problems.

 If you don’t know how to do it, read: How to update drivers on Windows 10